Flokots/end-to-end_testing/README.md

 **Product Prices**

-- Fail the tests if the prices are not found.
 - Click on the new product's tab
 - Get each product's column which are `div` elements with the class `col-sm-6 col-xs-6 flex col-md-3`
 - Extract the product prices.
 Product prices are in the `div` element with `lh30 cl-dark weight-300 fs-medium-small` class.